sahaj169/sahaj169/README.md

 - 🔭 I’m currently working on making more such useful projects.
 - 🌱 I’m currently learning Machine learning and some python modules
-- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Machine learning Algorithms
 - 💬 Feel free to drop a message or any query

 <details>